vsincholle/vsincholle.github.io/_pages/about.md

 ---
 <div align="justify">
 I’m a senior emerging techs leader, experienced in designing MVPs around Cloud (AWS, Azure) and AI (Python, Scikit Learn, Keras, Tensorflow, PyTorch). <br/>
+I teach AI at a university for engineering students and I love sharing my knowledge an speaking at events and conferences around AI and emerging technologies.
+So feel free to reach out for collaboration!<br/>
 <br/>
   <h2>My background</h2>
 After being graduated of Ecole polytechnique and obtaining a Ph.D in Innovation Management, I worked 10 years in the Thales group's corporate research center,